Research - Working life

 Franz Eiffe is a research officer in the Working Life unit at Eurofound.
 He is involved in projects on sustainable work, quantitative analyses and upward convergence in the EU, as well as in the preparation of the fourth European Company Survey.
 Before joining Eurofound in 2016, he was Head of Unit ‘Analysis’ at Statistics Austria in Vienna and project leader of ‘How is Austria?
 Measuring wealth and progress beyond GDP’.
 He holds a PhD in Economics from Vienna University of Economics (WU), where he also worked as research associate from 2005 to 2009 and lecturer until 2016.

-Mathijn Wilkens is project officer for statistics in the Working Life unit at Eurofound.
+Mathijn Wilkens is a research officer in the Working Life unit at Eurofound.
 He is mostly responsible for statistical analysis on the European Working Conditions Survey.
 After graduating in Economics and Social Sciences from Utrecht University in 2009, he has worked as a researcher in labour and social policy issues at Ecorys in the Netherlands.
 He joined the CPB Netherlands Bureau for Economic Policy Analysis in 2012 to do research on income distributions and income taxation.
 After three years, he moved to the Dutch Ministry of Social Affairs and Employment before joining Eurofound in 2015.

 Victoria Rahm is an administrative assistant in the Working Life unit.
 She is mainly involved in the area of working conditions and sustainable work, and specifically organises procurement and meetings within related projects.
 She has previously worked for a management consultancy company in Dublin and the Nordic Council of Ministers in Copenhagen.